hao0710/HeartDisease/READEME.md

 now we change to predict the thal for tutor assess my accurancy, run my read_model.py use_model.py is for front end

+Final version submission

+1.Drag the test data to the Data/heart folder.

+To re-generate my final model.
+First remove final_model.sav

+2.then run final_model.py which will generate my final model again and stored as final_model.sav.

+3. Run read_model.py, which will read from the saved model and print the result.